goodtimes-code/osc2laser/README.md

   - 4 - blue animated wave
 - /effect/x_pos and /effect/x_pos
   - -4095 to 4095: move X or Y position of laserobject
+- /effect/rgb_intensity
+  - 0 to 255: brightness of the RGB colors

 # Roadmap
 This is what needs to be worked on.